jackyzha0/jackyzha0.github.io/content/thoughts/consciousness.md

 We do not consciously think (construct this virtual reality) all the time.
 Consciousness is the *capacity* to consciously think ([telerobotics](thoughts/telerobotics.md) vs telepresence)

+Essay 2 for PHIL451A: [Consciousness is not Information](thoughts/Consciousness%20is%20not%20Information.md)